eyo-chen/expense-tracker/README.md

 2. Code review

-   After completing the project, I attempt to do a code review since the code was not organized and clean when I began writing it.
-I don't mean professional code review when I say code review.
+   After completing the project, I attempted to do a code review since the code was not organized and clean when I began writing it.
+When I say "code review," I don't mean a professional code review.
 Simply said, I'm talking about making the code cleaner and more organized.
 Because I didn't concentrate on code maintenance when I built the code, the code review process is difficult and tedious.
 As a result, it's too late to concentrate on maintenance after the project is completed.
 Even while I do my best to code review, I can't guarantee that every single line of code is entirely clean.
 This experience taught me that it is critical to consider maintenance when developing an application.

 &nbsp;

 ## What have I learned from this project?

-I learned three things while working on the project, all of which are valuable to me.
+While working on the project, I learned three things, all of which are valuable to me.

 1. Big O notation